 Number of Holdings: 112

-This fund just barely makes the six list.
+This fund just barely makes the list.
 It has one of the highest expense ratios… but it also has a higher yield.
-If you’re looking for higher yield at the expense of potentially lower capital gains down the road, this could be a useful fund.
+If you’re looking for higher yield at the expense of potentially lower capital gains down the road, this could be a good fund.

-One highlight with this ETF is its global diversification.
+One highlight with this ETF is global diversification.
 Only about a quarter of its assets are in the U.S. The next four largest country holdings are China, Hong Kong, Britain and Brazil.
 So if you want some global exposure in your portfolio, this could be a good investment.

-The Global X SuperDividend ETF also has a high weighting in financials.
-It comes in close to 30% of the total weighting, followed by real estate and energy.
-Each of those sector weightings comes in at 26% and 11%, respectively.
+The Global X SuperDividend ETF also has a high weighting in real estate.
+It comes in close to 37% of the total weighting, followed by financials and materials.
+Each of those sector weightings comes in at 13.5% and 9.5%, respectively.